-“God help these worry warts!” (all actual twitter comments in response to the Doomsday Preppers episode last night)
+“God help these worry warts!” (all actual twitter comments in response to one episode of Doomsday Preppers)

 That’s okay, if your only exposure to preppers is through Doomsday Preppers or other media sources, it wouldn’t be hard to get the impression that we’re all a bit crazy.
 So what if you don’t believe that the world will experience a polar shift or supervolcano eruption or mass nuclear war (as in Alas, Babylon) in your lifetime?
 What if all that just seems a bit wacky to you?
 Well, let me assure you, you’re not alone.

 However, it’s not a reason to throw the idea of prepping out the window.
 There are other reasons to be prepared.
 Reasons that are a little more mainstream, reasons that might make sense to you, the average Joe or Jane.
 Here, I’ve compiled 10 not-so-crazy reasons to have an emergency kit and stock a little extra food, fuel, and medical supplies.
 In short, these are everyday reasons to be a prepper.

 1. Job loss or underemployment.
 Especially in this economy, there are many people out of work.
 If you were to lose your job tomorrow or get your pay or hours cut, having a little extra food and cash on hand could help keep your family fed and a few bills paid while you’re looking for work.

 2. House fire.
 According to ready.gov, “each year more than 2,500 people die and 12,600 are injured in home fires in the United States.”
 Having a plan, and knowing your evacuation routes, and practicing fire safety and evacuation drills can help your family not be a statistic.

 3. Cuts and scrapes.
 Hey, I said these were everyday reasons.
 How many times have you been away from home and needed a band-aid for yourself or one of your kids?
 Wouldn’t it be nice to have an emergency kit with medical supplies in your car?